Looking to find out the latest social media trends for 2021? Well, check out oiur blof written by our team of social media experts.

 Instagram is making major changes to its search options, which will significantly enhance opportunities for brands in 2021.
 When users search for a keyword on Instagram, they’ll now be shown relevant posts, profiles and videos, without having to differentiate between search results.
 Of course, this means modifying your existing content to ensure that it’s going to satisfy new algorithms.

 However, Instagram’s new search-friendly approach is good news for businesses and marketers alike.
 Until now, the platform has remained relatively difficult to penetrate but the increased reach that’s now available will see brands refocusing on what the site can offer.
-This, in addition to Reels video content, means Instagram is likely to be a much bigger feature in your 2021 social media strategy.
+This, in addition to video content such as Instagram Reels, means Instagram is likely to be a much bigger feature in your 2021 social media strategy and is definitely a trend to get on board with.

 Social media has been central to the debates regarding ‘fake news’ and disinformation.
 As a major news outlet, the impact of misinformation on social media platforms can have far-reaching consequences.
 After repeated calls for social media giants to take action, many sites are now alerting users when content cannot be verified.

-With an increase in software and websites designed to fact check and determine the legitimacy of online content, campaigns against disinformation are likely to continue.
-As a result, we’ll see social media companies taking more steps to actively kerb misinformation and mitigate the negative impact it can have.
+With an increase in software and websites designed to fact-check and determine the legitimacy of online content, campaigns against disinformation are likely to continue.
+As a result, we’ll see social media companies taking more steps to actively curb misinformation and mitigate the negative impact it can have.

 Planning for Social Media Success in 2021